oussema2021/test_mdm/README.md

-This code takes as input a query string (ex: aa,abc,bc).
-Split it by comma and put the result in a list and  comare it using the class SparseArray in the SparseArray.py file  to an

-environment variable called STRINGS (ex :aa,abc,bd), determine how many times the items of the query strings occurs in the list of STRINGS .
+This code takes as input a query string (ex: aa,abc,bc) .
+Split it by comma and put the result into a list and  compare it using the class SparseArray from the SparseArray.py file  to an environment variable called STRINGS (ex :aa,abc,bd) then determine how many times the items of the query strings occurs in the list of STRINGS .
 Return a python dictionary of the results.

 Example: